 In late 2016, the Obama administration declined to grant the final permit necessary for drilling.
 President Donald Trump subsequently signed an executive action that signaled his support for advancing the Dakota Access pipeline.
 In his Presidential Memorandum to the US Army Corps of Engineers, President Trump ordered that permit for the the Dakota Access Pipeline be approved in an expedited manner, to the extent allowed under law.

 In early February, the Army Corps of Engineers acted on this order and granted final approval to the much-contested last section of the Dakota Access Pipeline, but the Standing Rock Sioux Nation, its allies, are vowing to keep up the opposition to that construction which would drill under a water reservoir at the Missouri River and potentially threaten the drinking water of millions of Americans.

-Our indigenous neighbors have asked people of faith to speak out.
-Act now – Tell the Army Corp of Engineers and Congress that you support a full and thorough environmental review for DAPL because your faith calls you to protect Creation, care for future generations, and stand with indigenous peoples.
+- Act - Tell the Army Corp of Engineers and Congress that you support a full and thorough environmental review for DAPL because your faith calls you to protect Creation, care for future generations, and stand with indigenous peoples.

 - Give - Make a Contribution to the Water Protectors

 Pray - Download Prayers in Solidarity with Standing Rock from UCC Worship Ways: .doc | .rtf

 Hymns for Standing Rock by Carolyn Winfrey Gillette: